 Being able to offer a homeless person the very basic needs, is the first part of ‘CHESS Homeless’ mission being achieved.

 Being able to offer shelter can have a long-lasting effect on someone.
 CHESS has a number of properties that offer shelter to those who have been homeless.
-The first stop is the Night Shelter (this property is staffed with support workers), from there it’s a move to the Annex, just down the road from the night shelter which is also monitored by CCTV.
+The first stop is the Shelter (this property is staffed with support workers), from there it’s a move to the Annex, just down the road from the night shelter which is also monitored by CCTV.
 From the annex it’s onto one of our move on properties.

 CHESS Homeless support services assess the individual’s need and helps them address any obstacles that inhibit them from moving forward.
 We have a working relationship with the local council that provides housing payments, thus securing an address and the foundation to begin to work from.
 We have our own counselling service and work with the local GP’s.
 We also encourage our service users to access specialist providers for those specific needs, ie Open Road; GP and Health Services; Citizens Advice; Job Centre Plus; Debt Advice Services; Volunteering; and others.
-Each of our service users in the Night Shelter are allocated a support worker when accessing CHESS Homeless.
+Each of our service users in the Shelter are allocated a support worker when accessing CHESS Homeless.

 We raise awareness of the issues of homelessness amongst the public, local government, educational institutions, and businesses through putting on events and providing speakers and resources for your event or meeting.

-If you would like to book a speaker please send an email to firstname.lastname@example.org
+If you would like to book a speaker please contact us at email@example.com

 Homelessness is a community issue and to keep providing the services that we do to some of the most vulnerable people in Essex, we need money and volunteers!